binoyPeries/docs-choreo-dev/en/docs/references/faq.md

 This is a detailed list of all subprocessors used by WSO2, including their name, location, and purpose.
 This information is updated frequently to ensure compliance with data protection regulations and is found [here](https://wso2.cachefly.net/wso2/sites/all/trust/wso2-public-cloud-subprocessor-list.pdf).

 ### Q: How do we secure WSO2 Private and Public Clouds?
 WSO2 uses a range of security controls and design patterns to protect against several threats, including internal attacks, software supply chain attacks, service and platform attacks, and more.
-Find out more regarding this [here](https://wso2.cachefly.net/wso2/sites/all/2023/pdf/securing-wso2-private-and-public-clouds.pdf).
+For more details see [Cloud Security Process](https://security.docs.wso2.com/en/latest/security-processes/cloud-security-process/).

 ### Q: How can I connect a Choreo component with a protected third-party application?
 To connect a Choreo component with a third-party application, it is necessary to establish seamless communication between the component and the protected third-party application, especially when connecting to external databases like MySQL, MSSQL, PGSQL, Oracle DB, etc.